IskandarGhobril/empanada/_sections/results.md

   <p>Our analysis suggests a corollary: <strong>"The four most common words in investor sentiment are: <em>it was like this.</em>"</strong></p>

-  <p>Retail investors aren't predicting the future, they're describing the recent past and calling it a forecast.
-The market prices information before the crowd catches up.
+  <p>The market prices information before the crowd catches up.
 By the time sentiment surveys reflect a trend, the smart money has already moved on.</p>

   <p class="closing-statement" style="margin-top: 2rem; color: #2d3748;">
     The Market doesn't need to listen to investors. <strong style="color: #667eea;">It's already heard them, and moved on.</strong>